 \section{Abstract}

-In this paper, the author discuss the eigenvalues and entropys under the harmonic-Ricci flow, which is the Ricci flow coupled with the harmonic map flow.
+In this paper, the author discusses the eigenvalues and entropies under the harmonic-Ricci flow, which is the Ricci flow coupled with the harmonic map flow.
 We give an alternative proof of results for compact steady and expanding harmonic-Ricci breathers.
 In the second part, we derive some monotonicity formulas for eigenvalues of Laplacian under the harmonic-Ricci flow.
-Finally, we obtain the first variation of the shrinker and expanding entropys of the harmonic-Ricci flow.
+Finally, we obtain the first variation of the shrinker and expanding entropies of the harmonic-Ricci flow.